alikagupta/BSE_Portfolio_2025/index.md

 ![picture of circuit](MileStone1Shem.png)
 <div align="center">

-  *Figure _: A schematic of my circuitry at milestone 1*
+  *Figure _: A schematic of my circuitry at milestone 1, made on Cirkit designer*
 </div>

 # Code